 Staying with the status quo may seem like a safe or easy choice, but it leaves procurement – and the enterprise as a whole – exposed to risks and subject to poor efficiency.
 33% of the respondents in the Hackett Group study cited above admit that their service does not meet internal customer expectations.
 Imagine what that percentage might be if the internal customers had been asked directly?
 Making no change to how procurement engages with stakeholders and suppliers to bring spend under management is a significant risk in itself, not to mention the additional risks and leakage it creates: lack of visibility, overlapping contracts, poor governance, and an inability to fully leverage existing agreements and supplier relationships.

 Transform for the Sake of Adoption and Value Creation

-The vision required to digitally transform procurement can not just be about moving away from the past.
+The vision required to move towards e-procurement software solutions can not just be about moving away from the past.
 What is the incentive to evolve?
 It is no surprise that the creation of business value and a user experience that maximizes adoption are front and center.
 97% of the respondents in the Hackett Group study report that it is “highly” or “critically” important for them to increase procurement’s value contribution to the business.
 This will be nearly impossible without the implementation and adoption of cloud-based P2P solutions.
 Not only can these solutions be credited with increased compliance, they allow the business to make improved decisions in less time – presenting a key opportunity to create or maintain valuable competitive advantage.